bl4de/ctf/2016/Tokyo_Westerns_MMA_CTF_2016/Global_Page_Web_50/README.md

 ![Global Page]
 (1.png)

-After clicking one of them , we've got a list of PHP warnings from _inlcude()_ function:
+After clicking one of them , we've got a list of PHP warnings from _include()_ function:

 ![Warnings]
 (2.png)

-What's interesting here, there a lot of warnings about files starting from language identifiers, like _pl_, _pl-PL_, _en-US_ and similar.
+What's most interesting here, a lot of them starting from language identifiers, like _pl_, _pl-PL_, _en-US_ and similar.

 The only place where those identifiers exist is _Accept-Language_ header in HTTP request: